 We hope you are all keeping well and safe.

-Over the last months we have been keeping a close eye on current developments of Covid-19 pandemic and on government plans how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other UK businesses.
+Over the last months we have been keeping a close eye on the developments of Covid-19 and on UK government plans how to keep safe during the virus outbreak and what opportunities are available for our portfolio and other businesses.